tabulify/tabulify/tower/doc/schema-flyway.md

 Because of the dynamic side, a column rename is a big endeavor, and we may forget a step (ie renamed in `SQL file` for instance)

 If you don't feel safe:
-  * don't
+  * don't, just change the wrapper (ie database class POJO)
-  * or create a new column with deprecation
+  * or create a new column with deprecation (GraphQL permits that)
   * or create a view with an alias for the `data analytics guys`.

 ### Don't use SQL Upsert